SoftUni-Internal/interactive-content/RO/00-Exam/01-Problem-02-RO.md

 a 10\|b 20\|potion 10\|c 30\|chest 10\|chest 1000\|d 50\|chest 1000
 [/input]
 [output]
-You have slayed an a.
+You have slayed a a.
 You have slayed a b.
 10 health points restored.
 Current health: 80 hp.